Metacreation-Lab/autolume/README.md

 Autolume-Live is a tool for real-time visual performances using StyleGAN2.

-For a detailed documentation and demos look at the [Metacreation Website](https://www.metacreation.net/autolume).
+For detailed documentation and demos look at the [Metacreation Lab Website](https://www.metacreation.net/autolume).

 ## Getting started
 ### Ubuntu Autolume Installer Guide